libvirt/libvirt-gitlab-executor/README.rst

-This repository provides a simple tool called ``libvirt-gci`` which wraps the necessary functionality in order to make use of GitLab's custom executor feature and allow GitLab CI pipeline provision and execute job workloads in VMs on your host system.
+This repository provides a simple tool called ``libvirt-gci`` which wraps the necessary functionality in order to make use of GitLab's custom executor feature and allows GitLab CI pipeline provision and execute job workloads in VMs running on any host system you designated for this use.

 Prerequisites
 =============
-Not all of the following packages are needed to be installed, especially if you want to bring your own machine templates (and not create ones with lcitool), but since libvirt is used underneath for the custom executor feature, at least ``libvirt`` related packages and ``virt-install`` are needed.
+Not all of the following packages need to be installed necessarily, especially if you want to bring your own machine templates (and not create ones with lcitool), but since libvirt is used underneath for the custom executor feature, at least ``libvirt`` related packages and ``virt-install`` are needed.
+The rest is only needed if you also want to prepare the template VMs using `lcitool
-The rest is only needed if you also want to prepare the template VMs using `lcitool <https://gitlab.com/libvirt/libvirt-ci>`_, see the whole list of requirements below.
+<https://gitlab.com/libvirt/libvirt-ci>`_, see the whole list of requirements
+below.

 *Packages*: